Mark Bresciano: Lazio

 On 3 July 2010, it was confirmed that Bresciano had signed for Lazio on a two-year contract.
 Bresciano scored his first goal for Lazio in the Coppa Italia third round win over Serie B outfit Portogruaro on 27 October 2010.

 Al-Nasr

 On 9 August 2011, it was announced he had signed a contract with UAE Pro League side Al-Nasr Dubai for free.

 Al-Gharafa

 On 6 August 2012, Bresciano joined Qatar Stars League side Al-Gharafa on a three-year contract.
-He unilaterally breached the contract with Al-Nasr in order to finalize the transfer.
+He unilaterally breached the contract with Al-Nasr in order to finalise the transfer.

 On 4 October 2013, Bresciano was suspended for four months and fined €1,377,000 after the manner in which he transferred to Al-Gharafa from Al Nasr, putting serious doubt into his chances for a third World Cup.
 On 8 January, Bresciano was cleared to play for the Socceroos in the 2014 World Cup.
 The ban was ended on 3 February 2014.
 Bresciano and Al-Nasr jointly appealed to the Court of Arbitration for Sport to overturn the penalties imposed on both parties, however this appeal was dismissed.